unsignedzero/simpleShell/README.md

 # simpleShell #

-This was a school project where students create a working shell that supports piping (specifically |, < and >).
+This was a school project where students create a working shell that supports piping (specifically |, < and >) and forking.

-Now I've refactored and cleaned the code.
+Currently now the main work is done in terminal.c but the messages that it prints can be edited externally in termlang.h and compiled in, allowing the user to translate or insert different messages as needed.

-Created by unsignedzero
+Created by David Tran (unsignedzero)

 * * * *

 ## Version/Changelog #

+## 1.3.0 #
+* Termlang.h are all the constant strings allowing people to translate the tool, recompile it and have messages in different languages as needed.
+* Terminal.h contains the main comments for the functions, how they operate and any assumptions.
+* Broke terminal.c into three pieces and created a makefile

 ## 1.2.0 #
 * Refactored mostly all strings as defines